CrayLabs/SmartSim/examples/LAMMPS/melt/README.rst

 Python script.
-In the following sections, the process of embedding the client into the compiled application, building a data processing script to retrieve simulation data, and writing a SmartSim experiment script will be described.
+In the following sections, the process of embedding the client into the compiled application, building a data processing script to retrieve simulation data, and writing a SmartSim experiment script to execute this workflow will be described.

 Embedding the C++ client
 ========================